Frank J. Reida

 Mr. Hutchison has been involved in the Bellevue community for over 25 years.
 He is a local real estate investor and has served in various community leadership roles while supporting various ministries at his church.

 Mr. Moen was originally appointed to the Board on March 13, 2017 and confirmed by the Legislature on April 20, 2017.
 Governor Ricketts appointed him to a second term on January 2, 2021, and he was confirmed by the Legislature on March 31, 2021.
 His current term of office will expire on January 1, 2025.
-He is one of the Board's two designated lay members.
+He is the Board's designated engineer member.
 Mr. Moen lives in Norfolk, Nebraska.

 Mr. Moen received his Bachelor's of Science in Electrical Engineering (BSEE) from South Dakota State University in 1990.
 He is currently an electrical engineer with NuCor Steel in Norfolk, Nebraska.
 In the past Mr. Moen has held various positions with NuCor Steel, including Maintenance Supervisor and Maintenance and Engineering Manager.